 For the committed student: enjoy a comprehensive and intensive three term course exploring various aspects of working with the portrait and figure.
 This course covers a combination of technical to experimental approaches.
-We start by learning and practising helpful drawing techniques such as how to see proportion and to create structure and volume in the head and body from observation of the live model.
+We start by learning and practising figurative drawing techniques such as how to see proportion and to create structure and volume in the head and body from observation of the live model.
 This foundation develops into painting approaches: how to prepare a ground, colour mixing and brush techniques to depict the flesh and form of the figure and face.
 Later in the course we will explore various expressive and experimental approaches using a range of interesting starting points.
-Through the course there will be the option to work from observation of the model and/or to make use of given projects as a starting point for personal work such as working from stories and photographs.
-We will also visit galleries and look at inspiring artists work to build up our knowledge of historical and contemporary contexts for the human form.
+Through the course there will be the option to work from observation of the model and/or to make use of given projects as a starting point for personal work such as working from personal narratives and photographs.
+We will also visit galleries and take inspiration from artists work to build up our knowledge of historical and contemporary contexts for the human form.

 What will we cover?

 A comprehensive course covering the basic technical approaches to drawing and painting the human figure and head working though to various experimental approaches and starting points.
 Working from the live model, mirrors and photographs/found images we will cover a wide range of aspects of portraiture and the figure.
 We will begin by learning methods for drawing heads and bodies including how to render volume and structure in facial features.
 We will practise different approaches to rendering tone and composition then progressing onto using colour in paint.
 We will learn about mixing colours for both naturalistic and expressive flesh tones.
 We will have a chance to experiment with different drawing and painting materials and approaches and be led through a variety of starting points such as making work from found images and/or our own personal photographs.

 By the end of this course you should be able to...